 17 Aug 2020

-At any given time, about 85% to 90% of the hairs on the average person’s head are actively growing, this is called the anagen phase, and the others 10-15% are resting (the telogen phase).
-Typically, a hair is in the anagen phase for two to four years, then enters the telogen phase, rests for about two to four months, and then falls out and is replaced by a new, growing hair.
+At any given time, about 85% to 90% of the hairs on the average person’s head are actively growing, this is called the anagen phase, and the others 10-15% are resting.
+Typically, a hair is in the anagen phase for two to four years, then enters the next phase, rests for about two to four months, and then falls out and is replaced by a new, growing hair.
 The average person naturally loses about 100 hairs a day.

 Major psychological stress, which is not uncommon during this pandemic, but also people who have been affected by the virus are some major triggers that can affect the aforementioned hair growth cycle.

 Because hairs rest in place for two to four months before falling out, you may not notice any hair loss until two to four months after the event that caused the problem.
 So you will notice that your hair might start falling out 2-4 months after you recovered from COVID-19 or 2-4 months after the emotional stress.
 This phase rarely lasts longer than six months, although some cases last longer.